Lisa Bouchelle: Recording career

-Lisa recorded three CDs, October Baby, Tricks With Pretty Words, and Passion Makes Perfect, which she pressed herself and sold at her local gigs.
-Her fourth CD, Paint Your Dreams was picked up by Cement Shoes Records, which was distributed by the Universal Music Group and released in 2007.
+Lisa recorded two solo CDs, Tricks With Pretty Words, and Passion Makes Perfect, which she pressed herself and sold at her local gigs.
+Her third solo CD, Paint Your Dreams was picked up by Cement Shoes Records, which was distributed by the Universal Music Group and released in 2007.
 The CD contained contributions from Southside Johnny, Gary U.S. Bonds, Bobby Bandiera, and Shawn Pelton, and reached No. 1 on two independent music charts, and No. 4 on the college charts.
 It was also selected to be part of the Starbucks Hear Music download kiosk program.
 Lisa supported the release with a national tour opening for Blues Traveler.

 Her next CD, Bleu Room with a Red Vase, was released in 2010 on Varese Sarabande Records, which is also distributed in the US through the Universal Music Group.
 The CD contained a duet with John Popper, and contributions from Glen Burtnik, John Eddie, Bobby Bandiera, Rob Hyman of the Hooters, David Bromberg, Erin Hill, and Japanese guitarist Kyogi Yamamoto.
-To support the release, Lisa did national tours with Meat Loaf, John Popper, and Ted Nugent.
+To support the release, Lisa did national tours with Meat Loaf, and John Popper.

 In 2013 Lisa recorded a live CD at Lakehouse Studios in Asbury Park, NJ, featuring a studio audience of fan club members.
 The resulting album was released locally on Trash Can Dreams Records.

 Lisa also co-wrote the song "Restore The Shore" with Bill Frankel, and recorded the song with an all-star cast of New Jersey musicians, including Garry Tallent, Jerry Gaskill, Bobby Bandiera, Lorenza Ponce, John Popper, Southside Johnny, Gary US Bonds, Glen Burtnik, Winston Roye, Fiona Flanagan, John Easdale, Jay Sielgel, Steve Forbert, Christine Martucci, Ernie White, Lisa Sherman, Pat Guadagno, Corey Wager, Keith Roth, Lee Mrowicki, Scott Rednor, Stephen DeAcutis, and Hal B. Selzer.
 The song was mixed by Michael Barbiero, and the proceeds from the sale of the song went to Hurricane Sandy relief.

 In 2016 Lisa released "Whole Lotta Highway," a fan-club only CD.
 The album included a remixed version of "Only The Tequila Talkin’," which was previously released on the "Bleu Room with a Red Vase" album, along with five tracks produced or co-produced in Los Angeles by Jeff Trott.
 The remaining tracks were produced by Stephen DeAcutis at the Sound Spa in Edison, NJ.

 In 2017, three of the songs from the album, "Only The Tequila Talkin’," “Heart vs Mind," and "If You Could Read My Mind," were released on "Lipstick Tomboy," a digital only EP, along with a "Tropical Party Remix" of "Luv Is Supposed To Be Fun."
 The EP has garnered over two million streams on Spotify.
-A video for "Only The Tequila Talkin," has received over 147,000 views on YouTube.
-Her latest video for the Gordon Lightfoot penned cover of, 'If You Could Read My Mind,' has garnered over 121,000 views.
+A video for "Only The Tequila Talkin," has received over 200,000 views on YouTube.
+Her later video for the Gordon Lightfoot penned cover of, 'If You Could Read My Mind,' has garnered over 122,000 views.